codepath/android_guides/Managing-Threads-and-Custom-Services.md

 ### Background Services with IntentService

-In 90% of cases when you need a background service doing a task when your app is closed, you will [[leverage the IntentService|Starting-Background-Services]] as your first tool for the job.
+One very common use case for services is to generate a background service to process a defined task.
+Once the task is completed, the background service shuts down.
+If you want a simple service that fires up, does a job, and then completes, you'll want to [[leverage the IntentService|Starting-Background-Services]] as your first tool for the job.
+The `IntentService` start up a new service running a `HandlerThread` which processes incoming work until the queue is empty and then shuts down automatically.

 However, `IntentService` does have a few limitations.
-The biggest limitation is that the `IntentService` uses a **single worker thread** to handle start requests **one at a time**.
-However, as long as you don't require that your service handle multiple requests simultaneously, the `IntentService` is typically the easiest tool for the job.
+The biggest limitation is that the `IntentService` uses a **single worker thread** to handle start requests **one at a time** in sequence.
+As long as you don't require that your service handles multiple requests simultaneously, the `IntentService` should work just fine.
+One other limitation is that **IntentService** shuts down automatically when the worker queue is empty rather than waiting to be told to stop.

-However, in certain specialized cases where you do need background tasks to be processed in parallel using a concurrent thread pool and as such you cannot use `IntentService` and must extend from [Service](http://developer.android.com/reference/android/app/Service.html) directly.
-The rest of this guide is focused on that particular use case.
+In specialized cases where you do need background tasks to be processed in parallel using a concurrent thread pool, `IntentService` should not be used and we will extend from [Service](http://developer.android.com/reference/android/app/Service.html) directly.
+The rest of this guide is focused on the case where we cannot use an `IntentService`.

 ### Defining Custom Services